 The directory walk only changes the shell working directory if the “cd” command is the only command in the job.
-If the command has more than one token, the first token is passed to the DirectoryWalk function as the argument pathname, otherwise NULL is passed.
-If DirectoryWalk receives NULL, pathname is set to the home directory as specified by the HOME environment variable.
-DirectoryWalk attempts to change the current directory to the directory indicated by pathname.
-If the working directory is successfully changed, DirectoryWalk attempts to change the value of the PWD environment variable to match the current working directory.
-If the value of PWD cannot be updated to the new current working directory, DirectoryWalk changes the current working directory back to the directory specified by PWD.
+If the command has more than one token, the first token is used as the argument pathname, otherwise the home directory as specified by the HOME environment variable is used.
+Then an attempt is made to change the current directory to the determined directory is made.
+If the working directory is successfully changed, an attempt is made to change the value of the PWD environment variable to match the current working directory.
+If the value of PWD cannot be updated to the new current working directory, the current working directory is changed back to the directory specified by PWD.

 Test Evidence